HirschLabUMN/MaizeSV/README.md

 ## Requirements

 ### Python

+All of the scripts in the ./scripts/code/ directory use python 3.6.
+Load this on the cluster by:

+    module load python/3.6.3

 Python 2.7 is required for SVtools (a component of the Lumpy pipeline)

 To create a virtual environment with anaconda using python 2.7, do:

+    module load anaconda/1.7.0
     conda create -n py27 python=2.7 anaconda

-Activate this environment prior to using any SVtools or other py27-dependent softwares with:
+Activate this environment prior to using any _SVtools_ or other py27-dependent softwares with:

     source activate py27